-Set SMART Goals
+Set SMART goals

 Be respectful of your mentor’s time and make the most of it.
 Mentees should have a clearly defined plan for what they would like to gain from the mentorship.
 By setting goals that are specific, measurable, attainable, realistic and time-sensitive you are most likely to be successful both in your career and in your mentorship.
 It also demonstrates your commitment.

 Your mentor is investing time into you and your career.
-You can show your appreciation by listening to their advice and asking questions.
+You can show your appreciation by listening to their advice and asking thoughtful questions.
 Be an active participant in the mentoring relationship, not a passive partner.